Leader standard work: A fundamental shift in management philosophy

 How do you encourage this mind shift and get leaders to buy into leader standard work?

-Leaders need to understand that their words and actions have a significant impact on the culture of an organisation.
+Leaders need to understand that their words and actions have a significant impact on the organisation’s culture.
 Their mindset and behaviours should reflect the culture that is needed to support practice and performance improvement.
 The individual goals and rewards structure for leaders should consider both the results as well as the leadership practices used to achieve the results.
 Leaders must also recognise and reward their direct reports for both practices and performance.

 Organisational surveys can also be an effective way to motivate leaders to adopt LSW.
 Feedback on their current leadership style will likely trigger some considered action amongst leaders.